MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 ## Using dialogs

-You can begin or continue a root dialog using the _run_ dialog extension method.
-(Internally, the run method creates a dialog context object for the dialog.)
-To replace or end the active dialog from your bot, or cancel all dialogs, you need to use a dialog context object directly.

 Dialogs can be thought of as a programmatic stack, which we call the *dialog stack*, with the turn handler as the one directing it and serving as the fallback if the stack is empty.
 The top-most item on that stack is considered the *active dialog*, and the dialog context directs all input to the active dialog.

 When a dialog begins, it is pushed onto the stack, and is now the active dialog.
 It remains the active dialog until it either ends, it is removed by the [replace dialog](#repeating-a-dialog) method, or another dialog is pushed onto the stack (by either the turn handler or active dialog itself) and becomes the active dialog.
 When that new dialog ends, it is popped off the stack and the next dialog down becomes the active dialog again.
 This allows for [repeating a dialog](#repeating-a-dialog) or [branching a conversation](#branch-a-conversation), discussed below.

-### Create the dialog context

-To create your dialog context, call the *create context* method of your dialog set.
-Create context gets the dialog set's *dialog state* property and uses that to create the dialog context.
-The dialog context is then used to start, continue, or otherwise control the dialogs in the set.
+You can begin or continue a root dialog using the _run_ dialog extension method.
+From the bot code, calling the dialog run extension method either continues the existing dialog, or starts a new instance of the dialog if the stack is currently empty.
+Control and user input goes to the active dialog on the stack.

-The dialog set requires use of a *state property accessor* to access the dialog state.
+The run method requires a *state property accessor* to access the dialog state.
 The accessor is created and used the same way as other state accessors, but is created as it's own property based off of the conversation state.
 Details on managing state can be found in the [managing state topic](bot-builder-concept-state.md), and usage of dialog state is shown in the [sequential conversation flow](bot-builder-dialog-manage-conversation-flow.md) how-to.

+From within a dialog, you have access to the dialog context and can use it to start other dialogs, end the current dialog, and perform other operations.

 ### To start a dialog

-To start a dialog, pass the *dialog ID* you want to start into the dialog context's *begin dialog*, *prompt*, or *replace dialog* method.
+From within a waterfall dialog, pass the *dialog ID* you want to start into the dialog context's *begin dialog*, *prompt*, or *replace dialog* method.

-- The begin dialog method will push the dialog onto the top of the stack.
+- The prompt and begin dialog methods will push a new instance of the referenced dialog onto the top of the stack.
 - The replace dialog method will pop the current dialog off the stack and push the replacing dialog onto the stack.
 The replaced dialog is canceled and any information that instance contained is disposed of.

 Use the _options_ parameter to pass information to the new instance of the dialog.